PharmD for Pharmacists

 For missed examinations and other mandatory course/program requirements, the petition and supporting documentation must be submitted within five business days of the missed examination or course/program requirement.

-In accordance with Faculty policy, if the petition is not approved, or if there is no petition, a grade of zero will be assigned for the missed examination, assignment, or other mandatory course/program requirement.
+If the petition is not approved, or if there is no petition a grade of zero will be assigned for the missed examination, assignment or other mandatory course/program requirement.

 When a petition has been approved for a missed examination, assignment or other mandatory course/program requirement, and the sum of all other examinations and evaluations in the course is equal to or greater than 20% of the total grade: